clbarnes/f_it/README.md

 Note that this package is for convenience/ interface comfort purposes and does not provide the guarantees of a true functional language.

-There may be a significant performance overhead to using deeply nested ``FIt`` instances in tight loops.
+There may be a significant performance overhead to using deeply nested ``FIt`` instances in tight loops;
+see the benchmarks executed by pytest.

 ## Usage